Written by Dommisse Attorneys on 20th August 2013

 3. It doesn’t matter how big or small the company is

-These duties apply equally to directors of small companies, large listed companies and non-profits.
-It gets more scary and complicated the more of other people’s money is at stake, but your basic duties and responsibilities to your shareholders remain the same.
+These duties apply equally to directors of small companies, large listed companies, and non-profits.
+It gets scarier and complicated the more of other people’s money is at stake, but your basic duties and responsibilities to your shareholders remain the same.

 4. It doesn’t matter what it says on your business card